t-o-k/Useful-POV-Ray-macros/README.md

 ## ReorientTransform(vFrom, vTo)

-Creates a transformation that is a reorientation from the vector vFom to the vector vTo
+Creates a transformation that is a reorientation from the vector vFrom to the vector vTo

 The vectors vFrom and vTo must not be antiparallel